cntontis/traintravel/README.md

 To run the project:

 * Open a terminal
-* Navigate inside the project tree
+* Navigate inside the project root
 * Execute:
  ```
  python manager.py runserver